drigovz/visualstudio-docs.pt-br/docs/msbuild/parameter-element.md

 ## <a name="attributes-and-elements"></a>Atributos e elementos

- As seções a seguir descrevem os atributos, bem como os elementos filhos e pais.
+ As seções a seguir descrevem atributos, elementos filho e elementos pai.

 ### <a name="attributes"></a>Atributos